 And yet, while the Denver Broncos are Utah's favorite NFL team, and the Colorado Avalanche its favorite NHL team, it doesn't hold true in baseball.
 According to an article in the April 23, 2014 edition of The New York Times, Salt Lake City's vast distance from any major league team means that its favorite teams are the teams it's used to seeing on TV: The Yankees and Red Sox each got 17 percent in a poll, and the next-closest in the poll was the Los Angeles Dodgers, with a mere 7 percent.
 It's not until you get to Uintah County, 160 miles east of Salt Lake (and 320 miles west of Denver), that you get to definitive Colorado Rockies territory in Utah.

-The most famous Utahan remains Mormon leader Brigham Young, and his home, The Beehive House, is a Salt Lake City landmark.
+The most famous Utahan remains Mormon leader Brigham Young.
+His home, The Beehive House, is a Salt Lake City landmark.
+67 East South Temple Street, downtown.
 The spot where Young told his followers, "This is the place" is now the This Is The Place Heritage Park, a "living history" park, a "Mormon Williamsburg" if you prefer.
 2601 Sunnyside Avenue South.
 It is part of the University of Utah campus, as is the Natural History Museum at 301 Wakara Way.
 Both can be reached by Bus 3 from Temple Square.

 As I mentioned, the Utah Museum of Contemporary Art is part of the new Salt Palace complex.
 The Museum for Speed includes exhibits about the speed records set at Utah's Bonneville Salt Flats.
 165 East 600 South.
 Bus 200 from Temple Square.